List of General Hospital characters introduced in the 2010s: Reception

 Chambers received praise for her performance of Siobhan.
 During the revelation of Siobhan's alliance with The Balkan and betrayal to Lucky, entertainment journalist Michael Fairman commented: "This week, [Jonathan Jackson] was ably well-supported in performances by newcomer Erin Chambers (Siobhan) who in twist and turns conveyed high emotional stakes for Jackson to play off of."
-Entertainment website Zap2it named Chambers the No. 6 Top Newcomer of 2010, elaborating: "Chambers’ portrayal of the strong-willed, independent-yet-vulnerable Siobhan has injected refreshing new energy into Lucky's storyline and has proven to be one of the few bright spots in the monotonous Balkan storyline."
+Entertainment website Zap2it named Chambers the No. 6 Top Newcomer of 2010, elaborating: "Chambers' portrayal of the strong-willed, independent-yet-vulnerable Siobhan has injected refreshing new energy into Lucky's storyline and has proven to be one of the few bright spots in the monotonous Balkan storyline."
 By the end of 2011, Zap2it named Siobhan and Lucky the No. 6 Worst Soap Opera Couple of 2011, stating: "When General Hospital's Siobhan (Erin Chambers) was first introduced in 2010, the character was like a breath of fresh, Irish spring air. (...)
 We spent 2011 desperately clinging to those few early memories, as Siobhan transformed from an appealing character into a shrill, insecure harpy (...)
 Try as Jackson and Chambers might, the actors were unable to salvage an ounce of their prior appeal as a couple."

 Trey Mitchell

-Trey Mitchell is a fictional character from the original ABC daytime soap opera General Hospital.
-The character has been portrayed by Erik Valdez since his first appearance on June 11, 2012.
+Trey Mitchell, portrayed by Erik Valdez, made his first appearance on June 11, 2012.
 According to a spokesperson from the series, the character will be involved in quite a bit of storyline throughout 2012.
 It was reported in November 2012 that Valdez was let go from the series.